[Updated October 27, 2024] This year was not the first time we’ve celebrated Christmas in Chattanooga, Tennessee.

 Held in the Soddy Daisy Park Bird Sanctuary, this popular Chattanooga Christmas light display takes visitors on a 1.5-mile drive lined with hi-tech animated lights, many of which are synced to festive holiday music.

 When we visited on a Friday night in early December, the line to get in stretched for nearly a mile.
-But weeknights tend to be slower, and the quality of the lights and affordability ($15 per vehicle advance, $20 at theatre) made it worth the wait.
+But weeknights tend to be slower, and the quality of the lights and affordability ($15 per vehicle advance, $20 at the park) made it worth the wait.

 Our favorite elements included the forest of hanging lights at the very beginning and the tunnel of rainbow-colored lights at the very end.
 But there are some other cool surprises along the way you’ll just have to see for yourself!